All Episodes

 I can't even believe I'm hearing this.

-Like you're saying it out loud.
+Like, you're saying it out loud.

-You're saying like maybe it's said behind closed doors.
+I mean, like, maybe it's said behind closed doors.

 Are you kidding me?

-You if you listen closely, they've been saying it for quite a while.
+If you listen closely, they've been saying it for quite a while.

-Like the devil's advocate here.
+I'm just one of those like the devil's advocate here.

 You're kind of playing the devil's advocate, I think.

-Absolutely no, no, no, ma'am.
+No, no, no, ma'am.

 Well, it's not respectful when you say you don't care about 80 million people.